trougnouf/TRAIL2021-challenge5/emotions/README.md

+# emotions

+ResNet-50 models were trained to classify seven basic human emotions from datasets of faces.
+The RAF basic dataset which consists of 15339 labeled face images was used to train all models.
+Some models were trained with KDEF as well while others left it available for testing.

 # Data

 raf_basic and kdef datasets are placed in ../datasets/train/[class]/[imagefiles] (and ../datasets/test/[class]/[imagefiles] for relevant raf_basic samples).
-A script will handle this if the data is found in ../datasets/KDEF_and_AKDEF and ~/.cache/torch/mmf/data/raf_basic/basic
+A script will automatically handle this if the data is found in ../datasets/KDEF_and_AKDEF and ~/.cache/torch/mmf/data/raf_basic/basic

 Classes are as follow:
 1. Surprise